KaruroChori/enance-amamento/docs/build.md

 If you really want, make sure you are using the special branch with offloading patches for `gcc-14` or `gcc-15`.

 If no support for OpenMP is available, there is a stub implementation in the subprojects, but it has not been tested nor integrated in the build systems as of yet.
-Also, while the main library has no external dependency aside from those directly handled by meson, some utilities like the main UI do.
+Also, while the main library has no external dependency, aside from those directly handled by meson, some utilities like the main UI do.
 Make sure `sdl3` is installed on your system if you want to build and run them.

+## Toolchain

+Sadly, versions of clang distributed via [https://apt.llvm.org/](https://apt.llvm.org/) are not good enough.
+While OpenMP and offloading are working fine, they don't distribute libraries like libc for the relevant offloaded targets.
+It is possible other distros don't share the same problem with their packages, but I have not tried myself.
+This issue is currently [tracked](https://github.com/KaruroChori/enance-amamento/issues/9) upstream.

+For the time being, you will need to build your own version of clang with full support for offloading.
+Doing so can be very time consuming even if you have a decent workstation.
+I will write a document covering that at some point I guess.

 ## Building